 Jordan's healthcare system is composed of both a governmentfunded public scheme and a network of private medical providers, and each sector is roughly the same size.
 Public health experts note that Jordan's healthcare system is one of the MENA region's most well-developed.
 Accordingly, the country is a popular destination for medical tourism.
 Both public and private practitioners provide care through primary care clinics, home care programs, and hospitals that treat major illnesses like cancer and cardiovascular diseases.
-In 2020, Jordan spent about7.47% of its GDP on healthcare, higher than the MENA average (5.96%), but lower than the US rate (18.82%).
+In 2021, Jordan spent about 7.29% of its GDP on healthcare, higher than the MENA average (5.76%), but lower than the US rate (16.57%).
 Despite efforts to expand medical coverage to low-income and rural Jordanians, treatment at government healthcare facilities still requires enrollment in the public insurance scheme, which is funded through the government budget, payroll deductions, and employer contributions.
 As of 2022 around 72% of Jordanian citizens were covered either through public or private health insurance plans.
 Despite government subsidies, the cost of treatment in public hospitals can be prohibitive for uninsured Jordanians, causing some to delay needed care.
-Likewise, out-of-pocket spending constituted about 30% of all healthcare expenditures in 2020, a similar level to other MENA countries (30%), but significantly higher than the US (10%).
+Likewise, outof-pocket spending constituted about 37% of all healthcare expenditures in 2021, a slightly higher than other MENA countries (25%), but significantly higher than the US (11%).

 Refugee Healthcare: Jordan's large refugee population (see p.
 11, 13 of Political and Social Relations) has required the creation of a parallel healthcare system to address the specific needs of these communities.
 The United Nations Relief and Works Agency for Palestine Refugees in the Near East provides free healthcare to Palestinian communities through its own primary care facilities or by paying for treatment in the Jordanian healthcare system.
-Refugees of neighboring Syria's civil war receive medical treatment through the United Nations Hiah Commissioner for Refugees in officially recognized refugee camps in Jordan, Outside of these areas, Syrian refugees can access Jordanian medical facilities but must pay the same rate that uninsured Jordanians pay for healthcare services.
+Refugees of neighboring Svria's civil war receive medical treatment through the United Nations Hiah Commissioner for Refugees in officially recognized refugee camps in Jordan, Outside of these areas, Syrian refugees can access Jordanian medical facilities but must pay the same rate that uninsured Jordanians pay for healthcare services.